openshift/kubesan/README.md

     - ReadWriteOnce
 ```

-You can have several Subprovisioner `StorageClass`es on the same cluster that are
+You can have several Subprovisioner `StorageClass`es on the same cluster that
-backed by different shared block devices.
+are backed by different shared block devices.

 ## Development

 To test, run `tests/run.sh all`.
 You may need to add yourself to the `libvirt`
-group for it to work without asking for your password repeatedly.
+group for it to work without prompting you for your password repeatedly.

 ## License